Network use cases

 You can attach only one DHCP network interface card (NIC) to a virtual machine.
 If you attach more than one DHCP NIC to a virtual machine, only one NIC acquires the IP address from the DHCP server that is assigned to the virtual machine.

-When creating a DHCP network, note that the first four IP addresses are reserved.
+When you create a DHCP network, note that the first four IP addresses are reserved.
 You must configure a network that has more than four IP addresses.
 For example, if the subnet mask is 255.255.255.248, the total number of IP addresses is eight.
 You cannot create a network with a subnet mask beyond 255.255.255.248 as it has less than or equal to five IP addresses.